bypassiwastaken/skiovox-helper/README.md

 - Fixes most shortcut functionality within the exploit
 - Allows for resizing and dragging of windows
 - Makes it easier to add Google accounts and use the Web Store within the exploit
+- Fixes functionality of some Google logins on webpages

 *Note: You can exit fullscreen videos by pressing ctrl+T after you've set up the shortcuts*